CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 submodule, which can be run independently of the CICE model.
 Icepack includes a vertical grid for the physics and a "bio-grid" for biogeochemistry, described in the Icepack Documentation.
-History variables available for column output are ice and snow temperature, Tinz and Tsnz, and the ice salinity profile, saline.
+History variables available for column output are ice and snow temperature, Tinz and Tsnz, and the ice salinity profile, Sinz.
 These variables also include thickness category as a fourth dimension.

 *******************